Seeloewen/Seeloewen-Shutdown/README.md

 The settings allow you to save an action and a time that will automatically be loaded and selected when you start the software.
 You can also change the design and the language.

+It also features in-App notifications was well as a 'Minimalistic View'-Mode.
+This only shows the necessary contents when activated, like the timer and when exactly the software will execute the action.

 If you need help or have any questions you can contact Seeloewen#5699 on Discord.

 The software is licensed under the GNU General Public License v3 which you can find here: https://www.gnu.org/licenses/gpl-3.0.en.html